adaltas/node-each/readme.md

     The first argument, `next`, is a function to call at the end of your callback.
 It may be called with an error instance to trigger the `error` event.
     For objects, the second and third arguments are the key and value of each elements.
-For anything else, the second and thirds argument are the value and the index (starting at 0) of each elements.
+For anything else, the second and third arguments are the value and the index (starting at 0) of each elements.
 -   `error`
     Called only if an error occured.
 The iteration will be stoped on error meaning no `item` event will be called other than the ones already provisionned.
+Recieves an error object as its first argument and eventually a second argument.
+See the `dealing with errors` section for more information.
 -   `end`
     Called only if all the callback have been handled successfully.
+No argument is provided in the callback.
 -   `both`
     Called only once all the items have been handled.
 It is a conveniency event combining the `error` and `end` event in one call.
-Return the same arguments than the `error` or `end` event depending on the operation outturn.
+Return the same arguments than the `error` or `end` events depending on the operation outturn.

 Parallelization modes
 ---------------------